 Every decision is a risk, but some are riskier than others

 Of course, there is a risk; with options, and indeed with startups in general, there is always a risk.
-If you’ve backed the wrong horse, and the startup goes under, then the equity isn’t worth anything.
+If you’ve backed the wrong horse, and the business goes under, then the startup equity isn’t worth anything.
 It must be said, however, that Medal’s product, video games, lends itself well to the current pandemic – its user growth rate has doubled since lockdowns began.

 Besides, many startups don’t currently have any other options.
 At least this way, the employees still have a salary, and a promise of a better future.
 And a startup that has reduced salaries, rather than made workers redundant, will be in a much better position to hit the ground running when the crisis passes.